Saugus Workers’ Compensation Lawyer

 However, the process for filing a Workers’ Compensation claim in Saugus can be difficult.
 Furthermore, insurance companies may attempt to decrease the value of a Workers’ Compensation claim.
-A Saugus Workers’ Compensation lawyer can help guide an injured worker through the process of filing a claim.
+A Workers’ Compensation lawyer can help guide an injured worker through the process of filing a claim.

-If you have been injured on the job or became ill because of your job, get help from Saugus Workers’ Compensation lawyers by calling The Law Office of John J. Sheehan at (617) 925-6407.
+If you have been injured on the job or became ill because of your job, get help from our experienced Saugus Workers’ Compensation lawyers by calling The Law Office of John J. Sheehan at (617) 925-6407.

 Workers’ Compensation Laws in Saugus

 The Massachusetts Workers’ Compensation system is a no-fault, comprehensive program.
 Employers in Saugus are required to have insurance in place to cover medical expenses and lost wages for employees who were injured or developed a disabling condition.
 Any workplace injuries that require medical treatment or inhibit an employee’s ability to earn wages for at least six calendar days are covered.

 Furthermore, the Massachusetts Department of Industrial Accidents (DIA) supervises the administration of Workers’ Compensation laws in Saugus.
 An experienced, Saugus Workers’ Compensation lawyer can appear before the DIA to deal with any disputes on behalf of a claimant if their Workers’ Compensation claim is rejected.

 Benefits of Filing for Workers’ Compensation Claim Saugus